timothyhull/breadpool-champs-app/docs/index.md

     Santa Cruz C vs. G example with CMF.

-??? info "7.
+??? info "8.
 Hustle"

     - No matter what I do, I move with the utmost sense of purpose, often sprinting back and forth, to show everyone around me that my concern for serving the teams and peers I officiate with is equivalent to that of the highest-level competitors.

-??? info "8.
+??? info "9.
 Versatility"

-    - I am specifically applying to serve as an OPR (first choice) or JR, the positions I have the most experience with, and I am willing to and capable of serving in any position of need, on- or off-skates, demonstrating that I place the utmost value on being an excellent follower while also demonstrating  leadership whenever required.
+    - Although this application is specific to SO roles, I work hard to continuously build skill and experience at each officiating position, on- and off-skates(1) because I believe learning and practicing each role helps make me a better official and teammate for my SO and NSO peers.
-    - I actively work to keep my OHD balanced at roughly 2/3 SO roles 1/3 in NSO roles. off-skates to be as well-rounded and knowledgeable as an official as possible, and I am currently pursuing WFTDA SO and NSO Level I certification.
+    - I actively work to keep my OHD balanced between SO and NSO roles, officiating ≈2/3 of games in SO roles and ≈1/3 of games in NSO roles.
+    - Whenever needed, I am comfortable serving in any SO or NSO role, with or without advanced notice.
+    {.annotate}

+    1.  !!! info "Caveat"

+        Although I practice working with CRG extensively, including IGRF and statsbook preparation, I do not have game experience in in the role of HNSO.

-??? info "9.
+??? info "10.
 Courage To Do What's Right"

     Accept consequences for my actions.
     Santa Cruz S-OOB example.
     Rat vs. AoA example

-??? info "10.
-The Ultimate Teammate"

-    Fist bumps, "Let's Go!", high fives, etc.

 ---